Unity-Technologies/ml-agents/docs/Background-Machine-Learning.md

 robot, with its own observations about the environment, its own set of actions and a specific objective.
 Thus it is natural to explore how we can train behaviors within Unity using reinforcement learning.
 This is precisely what ML-Agents offers.
-The video linked below include a reinforcement learning demo showcasing training character behaviors using ML-Agents.
+The video linked below includes a reinforcement learning demo showcasing training character behaviors using ML-Agents.

 <p align="center">